gocd/docs.go.cd/content/installation/configuring_database.md

 # Configuring GoCD Database

 As part of GoCD release `v20.5.0`, GoCD introduces the ability to integrate with `H2`, `PostgreSQL` and `MySQL` databases.
 This change comes after GoCD announced open sourcing its commercial component.
-Know more about it at [GoCD open sources postgreSQL addons](https://github.com/gocd/gocd/issues/7844).
+Know more about it at [GoCD open sources postgreSQL addon](https://github.com/gocd/gocd/issues/7844).

 This section describes how to bring up a new GoCD Server instance, using the database of your choice.
 In case you are looking to migrate the data from an existing GoCD Server instance, please take a look [GoCD Database Migrator](https://github.com/gocd/gocd-database-migrator) tool.

-## Supported Databases:
+GoCD Supports following databases (with mentioned versions):

 - H2 (`v1.4.200`)
 - PostgreSQL (`v9.6` and above)